 Lowey Dannenberg Reminds Avaya Holdings Corp.
 (NYSE: AVYA) Investors of Securities Class Action Lawsuit and Upcoming Lead Plaintiff Deadline

-/EIN News/ -- NEW YORK, Feb.
+NEW YORK, Feb.
 17, 2023 (GLOBE NEWSWIRE) -- Lowey Dannenberg P.C. reminds investors of the pending lead plaintiff deadline for the securities class action lawsuit against Avaya Holdings Corp.
-(NYSE: AVYA) (“Avaya”).
+AVYA ("Avaya").

 If you suffered a loss in Avaya's securities during the Class Period, October 3, 2019 and November 29, 2022, and wish to participate, or learn more, click here, or please contact our attorneys at (914) 733-7234 or at investigations@lowey.com.